-The Church Council must meet together to discuss the affairs of the Church at least 10 times per year with not more than 10 weeks between meetings.
+The Church Council must meet together to discuss the affairs of the Church at least four times per year with not more than four months between meetings.

 Meetings must be called and notice of meetings given in ways decided by the Church Council.